2021 Seaweed Bioextraction Projects Update

 Kelp drying at the Town of Hempstead greenhouse.

-SoundWaters will install a seaweed farm to remove nitrogen pollution through bioextraction from Stamford Harbor and Long Island Sound, and educate students, teachers and the public about environmental, economic and community benefits of seaweed bioextraction.
+SoundWaters has installed a seaweed farm to remove nitrogen pollution through bioextraction in southwestern CT, and will educate students, teachers and the public about environmental, economic and community benefits of seaweed bioextraction.
 Seaweed, which grows rapidly and efficiently, absorbs pollution such as carbon dioxide, nitrogen and phosphorus making it “a living vacuum” to clean the waters of the Sound.
 The project will provide a public platform to illustrate how natural biological communities like seaweed, which is already found in waterways, reduce water pollution.
 The project will: 1) Plant, cultivate and harvest seaweed from the farm; 2) Operate the farm as an educational tool for 130 high school student and 16 Harbor Corps members in 26 classroom and field exercises about seaweed cultivation and how seaweed and the aquaculture farming system improve water quality and contribute to thriving coastal ecosystems; 3) Engage 280 volunteers in maintenance of this underwater community garden; 4) Present a 3-D dockside exhibit of the farm and participate in community events about the farm for 18,000 visitors; 5) Evaluate project results in terms of amount of seaweed harvested, amount of nitrogen removed, economic benefits, and interviews of volunteers and students about knowledge/experience gained.
 Project partners include Stamford Public Schools, Stella Mar Oyster Co, University of Connecticut-Stamford professors, GreenWave and Half Full Brewery.

 The lines with the seaweed were pulled out of the water in February 2020, revealing that the kelp is growing.
 Photo courtesy of SoundWaters.